Noise Investigation of Whistling Plumbing Pipes

 Noise investigation of vacuum pump

-The partition wall in question consisted of 3.5” steel studs with drywall on both sides.
-There was a large cavity inside the partition, at least 8 inches deep.
-This cavity appeared to contain drainage and water supply pipes and was filled with rock wool insulation.
-I have confirmed presence of insulation with a feeler rod through electrical outlet opening on the wall.
+The partition wall in question is constructed with 3.5-inch steel studs and one layer of drywall on each side.
+The wall contains an enlarged internal cavity, approximately 8 inches deep, which appears to house drainage and water supply piping.
+The cavity is filled with mineral wool insulation.
+The presence of insulation was confirmed by inserting a feeler rod through the electrical outlet opening on the wall.

 Sound Pressure Level Test